omunroe-com/books-2/restructuredtext/restructuredtext.rst

    HTML
       Hypertext Markup Language for creating web pages.

-Definitions may contain more than one paragraph and other body elements:
+Definitions may contain more than one paragraph or other body elements:

 .. code:: rst